sharon-lin/aa/README.md

 # aa

-This Procesing app is a clone of the popular aa game on Android and iOS.
+This Processing app is a clone of the popular aa game on Android and iOS.
 It generates rotating circles onto which users must append nodes without touching existing nodes.

 ## Team Members